 "I am pleased with the support our campaign is receiving from the residents of Illinois' 10th District,” Dold said.
 “We are gearing up for an exciting general election race and my supporters are engaged and enthusiastic about our campaign."

 The race for the newly configured 10th Congressional District promises to be one of the most hotly contested in the country.
-It has already been targeted as a possible Democratic pickup by the Democratic Congressional Campaign Committee.
+It has already been by the Democratic Congressional Campaign Committee.

 Just as the Democratic nominee to be chosen in the March 20 primary will be getting help from the DCCC, Dold has been chosen as part of the Patriot Program by the National Republican Campaign Committee and will be getting national attention as well.
 Dold has no primary opponent.